 MSc (Econ), PhD (London)

-Dr James Jupp is former Director of the Centre for Immigration and Multicultural Studies at the Australian National University.
+Dr James Jupp was former Director of the Centre for Immigration and Multicultural Studies at the Australian National University.
 His main work was concentrated on producing a second edition of the Bicentennial encyclopedia The Australian People.
 Funded by the Commonwealth and State Ministers for Immigration this was completed for the centenary of federation in 2001.
-He has published two more recent books since 2001 on immigration policy and the English in Australia.
+He published two more recent books since 2001 on immigration policy and the English in Australia.

 Dr Jupp's other main interests included -

 - James Jupp (2004) The English in Australia.
 Melbourne: Cambridge University Press.

 - James Jupp (2002) From White Australia to Woomera.
 Melbourne: Cambridge University Press.

 - James Jupp (ed) (2001) The Australian People.
 Melbourne: Cambridge University Press.

 - James Jupp (2000) Ethnic and Immigration Aspects, In Howard's Agenda.
 Marian Simms and John Warhurst (eds.).
 St Lucia, Queensland: University of Queensland Press.

 - James Jupp (2000) Immigrant Society, In The Australian Legend and its Discontents.
 Richard Nile (eds.).
 St Lucias, Queensland: University of Queensland Press.

 - James Jupp (2000) The ALP and the ethnic communities, In The Machine: Labor confronts the future.
 John Warhurst and Andrew Parkin (eds.).
 Sydney: Allen & Unwin.